tjluoma/km-for-smart-quotes/README.md

 Two Keyboard Maestro macros: one to check the status of “Smart Quotes” and one to toggle it.

+(*Note:* I use the a “standard” US keyboard on Mac OS X. If you use any other keyboard layout, this will will probably not work without being adjusted for your keyboard.
+This document may not appear correctly if not viewed at UTF-8.)

 ### What Are “Smart Quotes”? ###

 Smart Quotes are what Mac OS X calls “typographer’s quotes” which are curled instead of the straight variants.
 “Smart” quotes are great, unless you’re writing HTML or some kind of programming code which _requires_ straight quotes.